 What was it that people were upset about?
-"Pedophilia."
-People accused the pair of encouraging the sexualization of children, rather than sex-positivity in children.
+"Paedophilia."
+People accused the pair of encouraging the sexualisation of children, rather than sex positivity in children.

-At points, the interview with Fannie made me feel deeply uncomfortable; the same kind of discomfort I saw plenty of in the wake of last month's Lena Dunham controversy.
-What Dunham describes in her memoir—touching her sister's vagina at age seven, or bribing her for kisses when they were older—was it abuse?
+At points, the interview with Fannie made me feel deeply uncomfortable; the same kind of discomfort I saw plenty of in the wake of last month's Lena Dunham incident.
+What Dunham describes in her memoir – touching her sister's vagina at age 7, or bribing her for kisses when they were older – was it abuse?

-I ask Professor Peter Fonagy, Chief Executive of the Anna Freud Centre—a UK children's mental health charity—about the Dunham story.
-"Very few people don't have sexual explorations with other children," he says, adding that—a century after Freud—we should be less confused about this stuff, but that there's a biological reason why we're not.
-Most of what we know about our emotions, says Fonagy, we learn from our caregivers mirroring what we're expressing.
+I ask Professor Peter Fonagy, Chief Executive of the Anna Freud Centre – a children's mental health charity – about the Lena story.
+"Very few people don't have sexual explorations with other children," he says, adding that – 110 years after Freud – we should be less confused about this stuff, but that there's a biological reason why we're not.
+Most of what we know about our emotions, says Peter, we learn from our caregivers mirroring what we're expressing.

-"If a child or infant is sad, a mother mirrors that sadness, communicating a sense that she's coping with it," Fonagy explains.
-"So the child's sense of their own sadness is a combination of physiological experience and what they see—the parent's attitude or concern."
+"If a child or infant is sad, a mother mirrors that sadness, communicating a sense that she's coping with it," Peter explains.
+"So the child's sense of their own sadness is a combination of physiological experience and what they see – the parent's attitude or concern."

-Fonagy makes clear that things as they currently are—our culture of ignoring children's sexuality—could well have an important function and should not be tinkered with.
+Professor Fonagy makes clear that things as they currently are – our culture of ignoring children's sexuality – could well have an important function and should not be tinkered with.
 That it could be dangerous to experiment with the status quo.
-So I suppose this is where he and would disagree.
+So I suppose this is where he and Fannie would disagree.

 "Misguided" is the single word he uses to describe the video.
 "They seem to be trying to bring adult concerns into the world of a child, and that doesn't sit well," he says.
 "I don't see this as the future of sex education."

-That's very much part of the problem here: In an age where we're confused about children and sexuality, yet child sexual abuse is rarely away from the front pages, we have no compulsory child sex education.
-So while any kid old enough to switch on an iPad can potentially access an entire internet's worth of porn, how can caregivers strike a balance between sex- and body-positivity, while protecting their children and without the shaming that happened with Dunham?
+That's very much part of the problem here: in an age where we're confused about children and sexuality – yet child sexual abuse is rarely away from the front pages – we have no compulsory child sex education.
+So while any kid old enough to switch on an iPad can potentially access an entire internet's worth of porn, how can caregivers strike a balance between sex and body positivity, while protecting their children and without the shaming that happened with Lena?

-"I feel like this is a conversation that society is not ready to have," says mom-to-be Ruth Barnes.
+"I feel like this is a conversation that society is not ready to have," says mum-to-be Ruth Barnes.
 "I'm wary of the blurring of the line between sexuality and exploring your parts innocently as a child, and when those feelings become erotic.
-I'm all for sex-positivity—and the message of consent is an important one.
+I'm all for sex positivity – and the message of consent is an important one.
 I just think this is too much too soon and that more research is needed."

-Self-described "liberal mom" Alice Briggs thinks "it's a hard line to draw."
-She has a three- and a six-year-old and, like most parents of kids that age, never knows what they're going to do next.
+Self-described "liberal mum" Alice Briggs thinks "it's a hard line to draw".
+She has a three and a six-year-old and, like most parents of kids that age, never knows what they're going to do next.

 "The way they explore their own bodies and each other are just as a child would.
-We don't want them to think of it as a bad thing," she tells me, adding that—of course—she wants them to be clear about boundaries.
-But how do you control your child's experience of their body so there's no shaming, no abuse, and yet no repression?
-"We deal with it by being open and as natural as possible," she says, before admitting that it's sometimes a tricky balance to find, as "every child is different."
+We don't want them to think of it as a bad thing," she tells me, adding that – of course –she wants them to be clear of boundaries.
+But how do you control your child's experience of their body so there's no shaming, no abuse and yet no repression?
+"We deal with it by being open and as natural as possible," she says, before admitting that it's sometimes a tricky balance to find, as "every child is different".

 Fannie hopes that the video will do more than just liberate us sexually, explaining: "I'm trying to start dismantling sexual repression and frustration, because I think its at the core of a lot of things that are fucked up at the moment."

-She goes on to paraphrase second-generation psychoanalyst Wilhelm Reich: "I think capitalism works on sexual frustration—that's how they sell you stuff," she explains.
-"Reich says fascist states use sexual frustration and they sublimate that into fanaticism.
+She goes on to paraphrase second generation psychoanalyst Wilhelm Reich: "I think capitalism works on sexual frustration – that's how they sell you stuff," she explains.
+"Reich says fascist states use sexual frustration and they sublimate that into freneticism.
 They use that energy to turn them into fanatics.
 I think it's happening now.
 Let's rethink everything; let's imagine a different society."

 Problem is, I'm not sure the School of No Big Deal is quite ready to show us this yet.
-While Fannie says there are already things, post-reaction, that she would change with the video, maybe we also need more collaboration between artists, psych professionals like Professor Fonagy, moms like Alice and Ruth, the NSPCC, and the education system.
-At the same time, artists—the people we want to push boundaries—shouldn't be strung up for making us face uncomfortable truths.
-While the video is a bit weird and confusing, in all honesty, if your three-year-old is roaming around YouTube unsupervised, there are roughly 5 million more videos that are going to fuck with their heads more than, "Baby!
+While Fannie says there are already things, post reaction, that she would change with the video, maybe we also need more collaboration between artists, psych professionals like Professor Fonagy, mums like Alice and Ruth, the NSPCC and the education system.
+At the same time, artists – the people we want to push boundaries – shouldn't be strung up for making us face uncomfortable truths.
+While the video is a bit weird and confusing, in all honesty, if your three-year-old is roaming around Youtube unsupervised, there are roughly 5 million more videos that are going to fuck with their heads more than "Baby!
 Love Your Body!"

 I'd say: yes, definitely.
 But your mind is yours to make up.